COVID - 19

 How Clinicians Can Help Mitigate Risk During the Pandemic (Clay, 2020)

-- Screen patients for suicide risk
+- Screen patients for depression and ask about suicide risk

 - Develop or update safety plans for patients with suicidal ideation